-GCSE grade 6 in Geography and 5-5 in Combined Science or a single Science
+GCSE grade 6 in Geography and 5-5 in Combined Science or 5 in a single Science Exam board OCR

 Why study History?

 If you want to understand how the world we see today was shaped and forged, how one event and person can change the course of History and debate the very nature of "fact" itself, History at Hinchingbrooke is the course for you!